 About

-dani lopez is a textile artist working within weaving, embroidery, and textiles sculpture to explore queer desire, non-linear narratives, disidentifications, and femme identity.
-She received her MFA in Textiles from CCA.
-She has been featured in Hyperallergic, Surface Design Journal, and Other People’s Pixels. lopez has shown at Bedford Gallery, Minnesota Street Project, Bass & Reiner, Amos Eno Gallery, Collar Works, and the Frank Ratchye Project Space.
-Her work was recently exhibited in Queer Threads, curated by John Chaich, at the San Jose Museum of Quilts and Textiles.
-In 2022 she received The Money For Women Grant from the Barbara Deming Memorial Fund and a Puffin Grant for her project “3 Dykes Walk Into a Bar…”.
-She has taught Intro to Weaving at San Franciso State University.
-In early 2023, lopez attended the Penland School of Craft for their winter residency on a fellowship. lopez was recently named a Lucas Visual Art Fellow at Montalvo Art Center the summer of 2023.
-After spending most of her life in Oregon and trying to escape, she now lives in Oakland with her partner and their cat Spooky.
+dani lopez is a textile artist working within weaving, embroidery, and textile sculpture to explore lesbian desire, non-linear narratives, disidentifications, and femme identity.
+She has been featured in many publications including; Hyperallergic, Surface Design Journal, Warp and Weft, and Other People’s Pixels. lopez has shown at Bedford Gallery, Minnesota Street Project, Bass & Reiner, 120710 Gallery, Berkeley Art Center, and the Frank Ratchye Project Space.
+Her work was exhibited in Queer Threads, curated by John Chaich, at the San Jose Museum of Quilts and Textiles.
+In 2022 she received the Money For Women Grant from the Barbara Deming Memorial Fund and a Puffin Grant for her project “3 Dykes Walk Into a Bar…”. lopez has received several CERF+ grants to support her practice professionally.
+She has taught at San Francisco State University and currently teaches at Richmond Art Center. lopez has been the recipient of artist residencies at Montalvo Art Center (2023-26) and Real Time and Space (2025).
+She lives and works in Oakland, CA. She received her MFA in Textiles from CCA.